grafana/grafana/docs/sources/panels-visualizations/visualizations/text/index.md

 # Text

-Text visualizations enable you to directly include text or HTML in your dashboards.
+Text widgets enable you to directly include text or HTML in your dashboards.
 This can be used to add contextual information and descriptions or embed complex HTML.

+Because this is a widget, it doesn't require a data source.

 ## Mode